reallistic/README.md/resume.md

 **Founding Engineer -> Consultant** | [Sequel](https://www.sequel.me) | Aug 2015 - Present | San Francisco, CA

 *Our v1 product, **Query**, allowed users to share data about themselves in a controlled way.
 As 1 of the founding engineers, my responsibilities led me to architect and help implement a React-Native app and Python api that allows users to manage who had access to their data.
-Our v2 product, **Sequel**, aims to promote a more meaningfull way of sharing ideas.*
+Our v2 product, **Sequel**, aims to promote a more meaningful way of sharing ideas.*

 Technologies - Python, Redis, Heroku, MongoDB, React-Native, React
 - Built a Python Flask api/websocket server that could be easily scaled thanks to the power of Gevent and MongoDB.